 The following skills are important for professionals in cybersecurity careers:

 - Analytical: Professionals working in cybersecurity should be able to study and assess computer systems and networks for risks.

 - Ingenuity: Since technology is advancing and cyber attacks are becoming more common, cybersecurity professionals need to come up with clever and innovative ways to protect computer systems and networks.

 - Problem-solving and detail-oriented: Cybersecurity professionals should be able to identify small problems as well as find and mitigate potential risks in hardware or software.

 Degrees and Certifications

-Most cyber security and information management positions require a bachelor’s degree in a computer science-related field, although some advanced positions may require a master’s degree.
-In some cases, employers may also require professional certifications, which indicate highly developed skills within the field.
+Most cybersecurity and information management positions require a bachelor’s degree in a computer science-related field, although some advanced positions may require a master’s degree.
+In some cases, employers may also require professional certifications, which indicate highly developed skills in the field.
 Some of these certifications, such as the Certified Information Systems Security Professional (CISSP) certificate, cover general competencies, while others drill down into more specific aspects of the computer science field, such as systems auditing or penetration testing.

-Two Career Paths, One Goal
+Two Careers, One Goal